TheShubham-K/Android-Mini-Works/README.md

 # Android Basic Projects

-### This repository contants all basic android works
+### This repository contents all basic android works